Electrolytic Conservation Of Iron & Steel Artefacts

 IMPORTANT!

-A suitable container for the electrolyte is needed which is large enough to totally immerse the artefact, and the obvious choice would be one made of plastic, as this is entirely inert and non-conductive.
-For later on, you will need to know how much liquid is required to fill the container to the required level, and this can be done by filling it with water using a graduated jug, noting the total volume needed.
+A suitable container for the electrolyte is needed which is large enough to totally immerse the artefact; the obvious choice would be one made of plastic, as this is entirely inert and non-conductive.
+For later on, you'll need to know how much liquid is required to fill the container to the required level; this can be done by filling it with water using a graduated jug and noting the total volume needed, or simply calculating the volume using basic arithmetic.

 The Power Supply

-You are going to need a source of power for this process, so get your hands on a suitable regulated power supply with current limiting; as this component is central to the operation, get something suitable, they aren't that expensive if you are serious.
-The voltage should be above around 5 volts but not so high as to be a hazard, so one offering 30 volts at 1 amp or thereabouts would be a good choice, and such units are widely available on the second-hand market.
+You are going to need a source of power for this process, so get your hands on a suitable regulated power supply with variable current limiting; as this component is central to the operation, get something suitable, they aren't that expensive if you are serious.
+The voltage should be above around 10 volts but not so high as to be a hazard, so one offering up to 30 volts at 1 amp or thereabouts would be a good choice; such units are widely available on the second-hand market.

-The equipment should be able to allow the current to be smoothly limited down to a few milliamps, this being the most important requirement.
-A maximum rating of 1 amp is more than enough for this process unless you are expecting to treat something particularly large.
+The equipment should allow the current to be smoothly limited down to a few milliamps, this being the most important requirement.
+A maximum rating of 1 amp is more than enough for this process unless you are expecting to treat something particularly large, such as a cannon.

-If you intend to use a power supply that doesn't have current limiting or a variable voltage, you could use a selection of resistances to place in series with the supply to do the current limiting: a resistance of 220Ω would limit current to around 50mA with a 12 volt supply, for example, but having fixed resistances does limit the adjustability of the equipment.
+If you intend to use a power supply that doesn't have variable current limiting, you should use a resistance in series with the supply to limit the current: a resistance of 220Ω would limit the current to around 45mA with a 12 volt supply, for example, which would be enough for smaller items; alternatively, you could place a 2·2 watt automotive bulb in series, which would allow around 150mA to flow, better for slightly larger items, with the benefit of indicating that current is flowing.
+Having fixed resistances does limit the adjustability of the equipment somewhat, but is a good work-around if all you have available is a battery charger or CB power supply, for example.

-If your artefact has any value, either historical or personal, do not connect a battery charger directly to the electrodes; I see this suggested on many web sites but it is very poor practice and demonstrates a fundamental lack of understanding of the electrolytic process.
+If your artefact has any value, either historical or personal, don't connect a battery charger directly to the electrodes; I see this suggested on many web sites but it is poor practice and demonstrates a lack of understanding of the electrolytic process.
 An unmodified battery charger will not do for conservation work, don't use one.

 To explain, there are two major issues with using a battery charger: firstly the low resistance of the electrolyte could allow large currents to flow causing a real risk of damage to the charger, or even fire.
-Secondly, the resulting current flow is far too high for effective iron recovery as the high rate of gas formation will damage the surface of the artefact, loosening corrosion products which may have otherwise have been recoverable.
-In addition to this, the large quantities of explosive gasses produced are a real danger, the anodes will corrode badly and the electrolyte will become a mess.
+Secondly, the resulting current flow is far too high for effective iron recovery as the high rate of gas formation will damage the surface of the artefact by loosening corrosion products which may have otherwise have been recoverable.
+In addition to this, the large quantities of explosive gasses produced are a real danger, the anodes will corrode badly and the electrolyte will become a rusty frothy mess; you would have been better off just getting the item sandblasted.

-The anode plates should be cut and shaped to fit around the interior of the container, including one across the bottom, ensuring part of each plate protrudes above the water level to enable a connection to be made.
-All of the anode sections must of course be electrically linked to each other using clips and wire.
+The anode plates should be cut and shaped to fit around the interior of the container, including one across the bottom, ensuring part of each plate protrudes above the water level to enable a connection to be made; if you are a perfectionist, you could also form a top anode out of expanded mesh and suspend that in the electrolyte above the artefact, which may prove beneficial.
+All of the anode sections must of course be electrically connected to the positive of the supply using clips and wire.

-There are web pages out there suggesting using a bit of steel rod for the anode, but if you are serious about conserving your artefact, do it properly and prepare some decent anodes to surround it; the process will run far more predictably and reliably.
+There are web pages out there suggesting using a bit of steel rod for the anode, but if you are serious about conserving your artefact, do it properly and prepare some decent anodes to completely surround it, as far as is practical.
+The process will run far more predictably and reliably as the combined anode to electrolyte resistance will be very low, and current can flow more directly between artefact and anode with little or no shadowing effects.

 Suspending And Connecting The Artefact

-Once the container and anode plates have been prepared, attention must turn to how you can securely suspend the artefact, and how to make an electrical connection to it: it should go without saying that this is best done before adding the electrolyte.
+Consider how to securely suspend the artefact, and how to make an electrical connection to it: it should go without saying that this is best done dry, before adding the electrolyte.

 A dry run: suspending the artefact